ivy-net/ivynet-docs/docs/client/AVSstartup.md

 docker run -d --env-file .env --name ${NAME} -p 3000:3000 -p 4000:4000 -p 4001:4001 -p 9876:9876 ${IMAGE} performer
 ```

-The script not only start the AVS, but also sends it to background.
+The script not only starts the AVS, names the container (default is 'k3'), but also sends it to background.
 The logs can be access with the `docker logs` command, e.g. if the default name is used:
 ```
 docker logs k3